GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 To start, building a consistently designed marketing site for your web app will help ensure users notice, and learn more, about your web app.
 You will have total control over the design and execution of this marketing site, and thus can craft the perfect message for your current and future users.
-You can deep-link to the Chrome Web Store’s listing for your app, leading people right to your web app.
+You can deep-link to the Chrome Web Store's listing for your app, leading people right to your web app.

 Of course, using social media is a great way to share your web app.
 Google Buzz, Twitter, and